"Annie Jennings PR does a wonderful job of grasping the essence of the story and finding exactly the right people."

 It is possible for authors to market their own books but it's critical to learn the skill st that helps you create savvy press materials that get the attention of the media.
 Throw a book launch parties, hold speaking events where you can offer your book for sale via "back of the room" sales, place your book in the independent book stories in your area, schedule book signings at these stores as well, join a book club and lots more.
 The trouble spot with authors in trying to reach the media.

 That's right, have a nice big book launch party where you introduce your new book.
 You will make lots of sales, and don't forget to sign each one!
 Your readers will love the chance to meet you and perhaps even get a great idea of starting a book club with their first choice?
 Your book!
+As I mentioned earlier, holding a book launch party and help you get local recognition and if you are in business within the community this can also help market your business.
+Many businesses are writing books as another touch point with their valued community.
+I would recommend writing a book as part of your overall marketing strategy but not the entire marketing strategy.
+You need numerous touch points with your target audience.

 Speaking events are hot.
 Many authors eagerly go after them as a revenue source and a new client procurement strategy.
 They are the most sought after publicity opportunities as the audience is right there, in front of you and getting the chance to experience you.
 If you give a great talk or presentation, the next thing you know they very interested in buying your book.
 It's one of the most important ways to market a book.
+Authors generally have their books available for sale at the event and report success in that area.
+Many in the audience would like to buy your book if they enjoyed your speaking event so why not have it available?
+It's only fair to the audience as they look forward to reading more of your work.